redeclipse/base/readme.txt

 # Red Eclipse
-* A modern first-person arena shooter; released as free and open source software
+* An arena shooter for the modern era; released as free and open source software
 * Available for Windows, GNU/Linux, BSD, and macOS
 * Features parkour gameplay, such as impulse boosts, dashing, and other tricks
 * Favourite gamemodes with an array of mutators and variables